 In 1879, two miners from Leadville, Colorado, found deposits of gold in the area, and in no time, American prospectors rediscovered the ancient diggings in the Cerrillos Hills.
 Before long there were hundreds of prospectors roaming the area in search of gold, silver, lead, copper, and turquoise.
 The Cerrillos Mining District was formed in March 1879 and almost immediately over 1,000 claims were filed.
 A number of mining camps sprang up, including Dimmick’s Camp, later known as Carbonateville, for its lode of silver carbonate.

 The village of Los Cerrillos was first established as a tent camp between the lead and silver mines of the Carbonateville to the north and the coal mining camp of Madrid and the gold mines of the Placer and Ortiz Mountains to the south.

 Los Cerrillos flourished as a natural access point between the two areas; however, it really began to grow with the arrival of the railroad in 1880.
 The town was laid out by the Santa Fe Railroad in 1880 and the same year, a post office was established.
 Two years later, the mining camp became an official city when the railroad siding was built, the town held its first election, and the first permanent home was completed.

-The mineral boom of the Cerrillos Hills peaked in the mid 1880’s when miners were extracting gold, silver, lead, zinc and turquoise from their crusty depths.
+The mineral boom of the Cerrillos Hills peaked in the mid-1880s when miners were extracting gold, silver, lead, zinc, and turquoise from their crusty depths.
 Some 3,000 prospectors were working the area hills and in the leisure time supported some 21 saloons, five brothels, four hotels, and several newspapers in the city.
-The town became so well known that it was seriously considered for the capitol of New Mexico.
+The town became so well known that it was seriously considered for the capital of New Mexico.
 After Cerrillos’ peak mineral production in the 1880’s coal mining began to take over as the mainstay of the economy in the area.

 In 1899, it was reported New Mexico’s production of turquoise was valued at $1,600,000, most of it coming from the Cerrillos Hills.